jakblak/mean-Voting_V2/README.md

 - - valid link

-**my changes**
-- app.component.html

-**TO DO**
+## TO DO
--- if on smaller devices, put 'new post' in menu, remove from side -- toggle & show comments
+- if on smaller devices, put 'new post' in menu, remove from side
+- toggle & show comments
--- paginate or Infinite Scroll
+- paginate or Infinite Scroll
--- Auth
+- Auth
--- Models  =  user, post, comment, category
+- Models  =  user, post, comment, category
--- animate posts, ngIf for adding post
+- animate posts, ngIf for adding post
--- dropdown select for categories       (Moss + Wahlin)
+- dropdown select for categories       (Moss + Wahlin)
 - forms

-*User Model*
-- add bcrypt  (not using passport)